ahujamoh/idea-board/README.md

 ### Logic

-1. when there are no ideas - sort buttons are hidden, only the "Create a New Idea button" is visible
+1. when there are no ideas - sort buttons (in the top-right header) are hidden, only the "Create a New Idea button" is visible
 1. In the pop-up user can,

     1. give "Title" to the idea (not mandatory)